orderlymeds/hiring/roles/engineering_manager.md

 ## Key responsibilities

+- Write code for technical deliverables, without blocking or slowing down the progress of your team
 - Empower the engineering team to develop scalable, reliable, and maintainable systems
 - Contribute via leveraged output activities -- one-on-ones, training, pair programming, and adding CI checks.
 - Promote good engineering practices within the team and beyond
-- Spend some time writing code and engage in small technical deliverables, without blocking or slowing down the progress of your team
 - Identify and implement improvements to our products and processes to support our growth
 - Collaborate with cross-functional teams to ensure technical solutions align with product strategy and reasonable timelines
 - Ensure team members understand how the work they are doing ties to wider company goals